Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's over/under is 7.2 points lower than the two team's combined 69.7 points per game average.
+- The two teams combine to score 69.7 points per game, 7.7 more than the over/under in this contest.

-- This contest's over/under is 25.1 points greater than the 37.4 these two squads combine to surrender per game this season.
+- This contest's over/under is 24.6 points more than the 37.4 these two squads combine to allow per game this season.

-- Buckeyes games this season feature an average total of 63.7 points, a number 1.2 points higher than Saturday's over/under.
+- The Buckeyes and their opponents have scored an average of 63.7 points per game in 2021, 1.7 more than Saturday's total.

-- The 52.4 PPG average total in Boilermakers games this season is 10.1 points fewer than this game's over/under.
+- The 62 total in this game is 9.6 points higher than the 52.4 average total in Boilermakers games this season.

 Ohio State Stats and Trends

-- Ohio State has five wins against the spread in nine games this year.
+- Ohio State has played nine games, with five wins against the spread.

-- The Buckeyes have been favored by 20 points or more four times this season and are 3-1 ATS in those contests.
+- The Buckeyes are 3-1 ATS when favored by 20 points or more this season.

-- Ohio State's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Ohio State's games this year have gone over the point total five times in nine opportunities (55.6%).

-- Ohio State is 5-4 against the spread and 8-1 overall in games when it scores more than 18.4 points.
+- When Ohio State puts up more than 18.4 points, it is 5-4 against the spread and 8-1 overall.

-- When Ohio State totals more than 329.8 yards, the team is 5-4 against the spread and 8-1 overall.
+- When Ohio State amasses over 329.8 yards, the team is 5-4 against the spread and 8-1 overall.

 - This year, the Buckeyes have eight turnovers, six fewer than the Boilermakers have takeaways (14).